marigold-dev/batcher/README.md

-# Design document for the 0-slippage DEX POC
+# Design document for the Batch Clearing DEX POC

-The aim of the 0-slippage dex is to enable users to deposit tokens with the aim of being swapped at a fair price with no slippage.
+The aim of the batch clearing dex is to enable users to deposit tokens with the aim of being swapped at a fair price with bounded slippage and almost no impermanent loss.
 To enable this users will deposit tokens during a deposit window; all deposits during this window will be a 'batch'.
 Once the deposit window is over the 'batch' will be 'locked'.
 Deposits to the dex will not specify a price for the swap, they will specify an offset to whichever oracle price is received after the 'batch' is 'locked'; those offsets being 0, +10bps, or -10bps.
 Once the batch is locked there will be a waiting window before the process starts to await an oracle price.
 Upon receipt of the oracle price, the batch is terminated and the orders are cleared.

 > For V1, the deposit window will be 10 mins and then a wait time of 2 minutes before awaiting the oracle price.
 > Only the XTZ/USDT pair will be supported for V1